 Curry Hammock State Park is located at Little Crawl Key, Florida (24º 44’ 50” N, 80º 59’ 00” W, elevation 2 masl.),

 56200 Overseas Highway, Marathon, Florida 33050.
 305-289-2690.

 Be aware that Curry Hammock State Park is a fee area.
 We love to have visitors at the hawkwatch at any time, and one way to support the project is by supporting the park.
-Below are the fees as of the fall of 2012.
-Please call 305-289-2690 for more updates.
+Please call 305-289-2690 for updates on park fees.

 The hawkwatch takes place from the second floor of the bathhouse on the campground at Curry Hammock State Park.
 Please be aware that this area is typically restricted for campers only, and the park makes a kind exception in allowing hawkwatch visitors to enter the area; so be mindful of campers and their privacy.
 Visitors should not park in the campground area, but in the “day use” area parking lot, and make the short walk back to the campground bathhouse, either along the driveway and a path next to the white gate, or along the beach.
 Please don’t ask for campground codes; these are restricted to campers.
 If any of this is unclear, don’t hesitate to ask park officers; they will be very helpful in guiding you to the hawkwatch.
 Please click the image below for a larger view.

 There is much to do at Curry Hammock State Park, other than experiencing the wonderful raptor migration phenomenon.
 The park also attracts migratory song birds, and can be a great place to see warblers in the fall.
 Ask for a park map at the front office and consider a hike through the nature trail at Fat Deer Key.
 The park also attracts good numbers of shorebirds and waders, and may have more than a dozen species feeding on the beach wrack line durning mornings and afternoons.